jesspencer/BBQ_in_DC/readme.md

 3. flask

 ## How to Run
-1. run database_setup.py
+1. Run database_setup.py
-2. add restaurants to database
+--this creates restaurantmenu.db
+2. Run lotsofmenus.py
+--this provides the menus that will be in the database
+3. Run project.py
+--this is the flask application that will allow the menus to show in your web browser